 5.Encounters with employers and employees Every student should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
 This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.
 Every year, from the age of 11, pupils should participate in at least one meaningful encounter with an employer.
-A 'meaningful encounter' is one in which the student has an opportunity to learn about what work is like or what it takes to be successful in the workplace.
-6.Experiences of workplaces Every student should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
+A meaningful encounter will have a clear purpose, which is shared with the employer and young person be underpinned by learning outcomes that are appropriate to the needs of the young person have opportunities for two-way interactions between the young person and the employer be followed by time for the young person to reflect on the insights, knowledge or skills gained through the encounter Visiting speakers should reflect: different levels of seniority within an organisation individuals who have followed a variety of pathways into employment, including technical and academic routes the enterprise and employability skills, experience, and qualifications that employers want.
+6.Experiences of workplaces Every student should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities and expand their networks.
 By the age of 16, every pupil should have had at least one experience of a workplace, additional to any part-time jobs they may have.
-7.Encounters with further and higher education All students should understand the full range of learning opportunities that are available to them.
-This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace.
-By the age of 16, every pupil should have had a meaningful encounter with providers of the full range of learning opportunities, including Sixth Forms, colleges, universities and apprenticeship providers.
+There are several models for work experience that can be impact led, underpinned by specific learning outcomes and aligned to the wider curriculum.
+A progressive series of experiences of work may be in-person or virtual and could include: 1.
+The school or special school as a workplace 2.
+Workplace visits 3.
+Work shadowing 4.
+Work experience placements 5.
+Volunteering/social action Other options could include the following but should not replace the above: Virtual Work Experience Organisations such as Young Enterprise 7.Encounters with further and higher education All students should understand the full range of learning opportunities that are available to them.
+This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace. • By the age of 16, every pupil should have had a meaningful encounter with providers of the full range of learning opportunities, including Sixth Forms, colleges, universities and apprenticeship providers.
 This should include the opportunity to meet both staff and pupils.
-A 'meaningful encounter' is one in which the student has an opportunity to explore what it is like to learn in that environment.
-8.Personal guidance Every student should have opportunities for guidance interviews with a career adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
+This will ensure that all pupils are aware of all post-16 routes including T-levels, A-;levels, vocational options, apprenticeships and supported internships.
+A meaningful encounter will: have a clear purpose, which is shared with the provider and the young person be underpinned by learning outcomes that are appropriate to the needs of the young person involve a two-way interaction between the young person and the provider include information about the provider, such as their recruitment and selection processes, the qualifications that provider offers and the careers these could lead to describe what learning or training with the provider is like be followed by opportunities for the young person to reflect on the insights, knowledge or skills gained through the encounter 8.Personal guidance Every student should have opportunities for guidance meeting with a career adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
 These should be available whenever significant study or career choices are being made.
-Every pupil should have at least one such interview by the age of 16
+Every pupil should have at least one such meeting by the age of 16